George Floyd & The Enduring Disregard For Black Humanity

 ”

 Neely was an unhoused Black man on a New York City subway pleading for someone to see him.
 His actual calls were for food and water — basic human necessities — but at their core, his cries were simply a plea for help.
 According to accounts, Neely was yelling and in distress.
 He wasn’t harming anyone.
 And yet, a white former marine named Daniel Penny put him in a chokehold for 15 minutes (according to one onlooker), effectively killing him.
-Penny has expressed no remorse for his actions and, like Chauvin before him, has received an outpouring of support and defense from strangers.
-These people have been able to find empathy for men capable of so callously killing another, but not for their victims.
-They have become white knights, saviors of civility, while Both Floyd and Neely were stripped of their humanity to become hashtags.
-As we’re watching Neely’s legacy form in real time — as a figurehead of the fight for people experiencing homelessness or as a dangerous lunatic who deserved to die — I can’t help but see the obvious parallels between him and Floyd, and the glaring ways in which the media, the police, the public, and their killers refused to treat them with a shred of human decency.
+Penny has expressed no remorse for his actions — maintaining he was acting in self defence — and, like Chauvin before him, has received an outpouring of support and defence from strangers.
+These people have been able to find empathy for men who behaved so callously, but not for their victims.
+They have become white knights, saviours of civility, while Both Floyd and Neely were stripped of their humanity to become hashtags.
+As we’re watching Neely’s legacy form in real time — as a figurehead of the fight for people experiencing homelessness or as a dangerous lunatic who deserved to die — I can’t help but see the obvious parallels between him and Floyd, and the glaring ways in which the media, the police, the public, and their perpetrators refused to treat them with a shred of human decency.

 Advertisement